The-CSC207-Group/Project207/README.md

 ### State Pattern

 The state of the program is handled via the state pattern.
 For each possible state the program can be in there exists a unique controller.
-Then when the state of the program changes, we change the current controller.
+Then, when the state of the program changes, we change the current controller.
 The current controller is stored in the Context and every controller has a link to the context in order to change the current controller.
 The while loop for the program exists completely in the context and the job of each controller is just to proccess a single command and if needed change the current controller.

 For example the sign in controller processes the command sign in.
-If it's an unsuccessful sign in it does nothing leaving the current controller the same (in this case the sign in controller) if it succeeds it decided which controller to swap to.
+If it's an unsuccessful sign in it does nothing leave the current controller the same (in this case the sign in controller) if it succeeds it decided which controller to swap to.
 In this case one of the User Controllers.

 ### Command Pattern